-The draft price increase for the Peel Valley of 53.6% is of significant concern to me as the elected State Member for Tamworth.
+The draft price increase for the Peel Valley of 43.8% is of significant concern to me as the elected State Member for Tamworth.
 In my past decade of service to this community, this city has experienced extreme stress and concern over our water resources.
 I understand the regulatory temptation to push the price of water up in a valley that has required significant investment to provide water security for the towns and city that rely on the Peel, however such a dramatic and sudden increase in the water pricing in our valley would have devastating impacts on residents and businesses who have chosen to make the Peel Valley their home.

-Our valley is home to a billion dollar protein processing industry which provides for a significant portion of the state's food bowl.
-This is an industry which provides for around 15% of Tamworth's jobs.
-We are seeing significant increases in this region's investment from businesses like Baiada and Thomas Foods International who have put their faith in the people of Tamworth to provide for consumers across Australia and the world.
+Our valley is home to a billion dollar protein processing industry which makes up a significant portion of the state's food bowl.
+This is an industry that provides around 15% of Tamworth's jobs.
+We are seeing significant increases in investment in the region from businesses like Baiada and Thomas Foods International putting their faith in the people of Tamworth to provide for consumers across Australia and the world.
 These are businesses that are actively looking for solutions to decrease their reliance on raw water by way of investing in recycling and looking at ways to reduce water usage.